Saturday, September 5, 2020

 “Our father made the bedframes and benches,” Valentine bragged.
 “He made all the woodwork.
 It’s so beautiful!”

 “Thank you,” the little child said.
-He crawled into Marie’s bed underneath a soft quilt.
+He crawled into Marie’s bed beneath a soft, hand-stitched quilt, its raised patterns warm against the winter chill.

 As the family settled into their beds, Marie tried to sleep on the hard bench with one pillow and a blanket.